We may earn money or products from the companies mentioned in this post.

 Getting from Keflavik to the Blue Lagoon only takes about 20 minutes.
 So within an hour of getting off the airplane, you’ll be on your way to the most relaxing layover ever.
 Soaking in a geothermal spa is a great way to beat jet lag and unwind after being cooped up and cramped in the cabin of an airplane.
 That right there makes a layover at Keflavik Airport totally worth it!
 In fact, I’d probably argue that the convenience of the Blue Lagoon to Keflavik makes it one of the best airports in the world for a short layover.

 Getting from Keflavik to the Blue Lagoon is simple.
 There are hourly shuttles that you can take to the Blue Lagoon from the Iceland airport.
-If you have a longer layover in Iceland and plan to rent a car, the Blue Lagoon is a short and easy drive.
+If you have a longer layover in Iceland and plan to rent a car and drive in Iceland, the Blue Lagoon is a short and easy drive.
 The attraction also offers plenty of free parking once you arrive.

 Private transfer to the Blue Lagoon